middle-membership600/iolibrary/README.md

 ## Extra Credit Phase 4: Integration with Pset 6 Functions

-In the extra credit phase 4 of the project, we have successfully integrated the IO61 library developed in Pset 4 with the functions outlined in Pset 6, enhancing the library's capabilities and functionalities.
+In the extra credit phase 4 of the project, I have successfully integrated the IO61 library developed in Pset 4 with the functions outlined in Pset 6, enhancing the library's capabilities and functionalities.
 The integrated functions include:

 - `write`: A function to facilitate writing operations.
 - `writec`: A function designed to write characters.